The Dalmatian Lab mix, or Dalmador, combines two famous and instantly recognizable dog breeds.

 Since both Dalmatians and Labs have an athletic build, and a relatively short coat, a Dalmador certainly will too.

 Dalmadors can inherit any mix of traits from the Labrador and the Dalmatian.

-And since these two breeds were bred for very different purposes, that means Dalmador temperament can vary a lot from one dog to the next as well.
+And since these two breeds were bred for very different purposes, Dalmador temperament can vary a lot from one dog to the next.

 Dalmadors with strong Labrador traits might also love fetching toys and carrying them around in their mouths.

-They might also be extremely food oriented, and try to climb on counters or break into cupboards to get at snacks.
+They might also be very food oriented, and try to climb on counters or break into cupboards to get at snacks.

 Dalmatians on the other hand were bred for remarkable physical endurance.
 As pets, they tend to be extremely energetic and constantly on the go.

 Labradors were bred to work in close partnership with people, constantly receiving and acting on new information from their handler.